 SIGN UP AS A “HELPER FOR HIRE”

-FOR MORE INFORMATION: Visit our Web Site: helpersforhire.com and/or drop by the Lake West Chamber of Commerce (Sunrise Beach), and the Camden or Morgan County Sheriffs’ Depts. to get more information and pick up an Application Form.
+Visit our Website, www.helpersforhire.com or stop by the Camden County Sheriff’s Department to get more information and to pick up and Application Form.

 At the time the Helpers for Hire program was started, the following groups, after either a Board of Directors meeting and/or a general membership meeting voted to allow the use of their organizations name as an endorsement for the HELPERS FOR HIRE PROGRAM.
 No funds were requested or granted with these endorsements.